Lalith0604/CabAndTrafficIntersection/README.md

 Demo video: https://www.loom.com/share/09434530623549a7a3e619ac0580c1ec

+frontend link open to start the app: https://cab-beacon.lovable.app

+run the backend

 A full-stack **microservice-based smart routing simulation system** that visualizes how traffic signals affect a cab’s movement in real time.
 Built using **Spring Boot**, **React + Mapbox**, and **Mapbox Directions API**, this project demonstrates how integrating traffic data can improve user experience and route transparency.